atabzo/atabzo/README.md

 - literature and creative writing : [subscribe to my substack? i'll clear my drafts soon :D](https://atabzo.substack.com/)
 - cycling and going on whimsical adventures (also hackclub events!)

-and... trying something new? someone once said _"in life, we're always learning"_ plus i strongly resonate with the philosphy of _"study to  become accomplished, not affluent"_, and attending hackclub events somehow turned my brain chemicals in the perfect direction helping me regain my spark to pursue things which fascinate me
+and... trying something new? someone once said _"in life, we're always learning"_